mirzafahad/mirzafahad.github.io/_posts/2020-06-26-tflite-stm32-part3.md

 ![Select board](/img/tflite/select.png){: .center-block :}

-* Give project a useful name and select C++ as **Targeted Language**.
+* Give the project a useful name and select C++ as **Targeted Language**.
 TensorFlow is written in C++.
 * Click Finish.

 ![Project settings](/img/tflite/project_settings.png){: .center-block :}

 * Then follow [my commits](https://github.com/mirzafahad/stm32_tflite_sine/commits/master).
-It is self documented.
+It is self-documented.

-Couple of things that needs some clarification:
+A couple of things that need some clarification:

 * This project came with the model files.
-If you want to use your own model file, replace the ones that came with the repo with yours.
+If you want to use your model files, replace the ones that came with the repo with yours.
 * TFLite uses a function called `DebugLog()` to print out error messages.
 The header file is in `tensorflow/tensorflow/lite/micro/debug_log.h`.
-Printing output using UART will vary by hardware, so it is user's responsibility to provide the implementation. `debug_log.c` is included under the `Core` folder and is specific to STM32.
+Printing output using UART will vary by hardware, so it is the user's responsibility to provide the implementation. `debug_log.c` is included under the `Core` folder and is specific to STM32.

 # What is happening under the hood?
 Let's open the `main.cpp` (under the `Core` folder).